The PhD program is sixty hours. Forty hours of coursework and a dissertation.

 CAC 730 Counselling Deperate Marriages

-Text required: Despereate Marriages: Moving Toward Hope and Healing In Your Relationship by Gary Chapman
+Text required: Desperate Marriages: Moving Toward Hope and Healing In Your Relationship by

 CAC 740 Dealing With Others Who Have A Desire For Pornography